-First point we visited was Bela Lake – about 7 Kms from the main gate.
+The first point we visited was Bela Lake – about 7 KM’s from the main gate.
 It is an artificial lake with a small watchtower by its side.
 The day we went it was raining so there was no chance of any animals visiting this small water hole.
-We noticed some vegetation at the base of this shallow lake – beautiful yellow plant with a red tip making it look like a flower.
+We noticed some vegetation at the base of this shallow lake – a beautiful yellow plant with a red tip making it look like a flower.

-Lush Green Nature at Cotigao Wildlife Sanctuary
+Lush Green Nature at Cotigao Wildlife Sanctuary, Goa

 Tree Top Watchtower

 We then moved towards what is called Tree Top.
-Now this is a tall tree with a fragile ladder attached to it.
+Now, this is a tall tree with a fragile ladder attached to it.
 And has a watchtower kind of stand on top.
 To reach this point you have to walk around 700 meters meandering with and sometimes through a narrow stream of water.
-As you walk the path you see the stairs made by mud and leaves that fell between two fallen trees.
+As you walk the path you see the stairs made of mud and leaves that fell between two fallen trees.
 And slender branches of some trees hugging the other trees.

-Our best find on this trail were wild mushrooms that were growing on broken tree trunks and on ground.
+Our best find on this trail was wild mushrooms that were growing on broken tree trunks and on the ground.
 Once we realized there were mushrooms there, our eyes started spotting many of them.
 We also spotted some flowers that we had not seen earlier and quite a few crabs in and around the stream.

-Goa Tourism websites indicate that you can camp inside the Cotigao Wildlife Sanctuary if you want though you would be pretty much on your own.
-I think a good birding trail can be followed post monsoons in the forest.
+Goa Tourism website indicates that you can camp inside the sanctuary if you want to, though you would be pretty much on your own.
+I think a good birding trail can be followed post-monsoons in the forest.
 I remember a Goa forest officer’s presentation on birds of Goa and lots of them were from Cotigao.
-He also mentioned some sacred groves in the forest and I think I sighted one but I am not sure if it is one, so would write about it only after I have validated it.
+He also mentioned some sacred groves in the forest.
+I think I sighted one but I am not sure if it is one, so would write about it only after I have validated it.